Manuperezro/YogaCourses-MSP4/README.md

   - #### First time Users Goals:
      - Be able to use the website easily.
-     - Be able to purchase products easily.
+     - Be able to browse through all the courses available for purchase.
      - Be able to save products in the shopping cart.
      - Be able to procced with a secure online payment system.
-     - Be able to create an account, login and logout.
+     - Be able to Register to the website.
-     - Be able to browse through all courses available for purchase
+     - Be able to Read about the company of the website

   - #### Returning Users Goals:
-     - To find the list of producst saved in their shopping cart .
+     - To be able to find the list of producst saved in their shopping cart.
-     - To be able to modify information in their profiles.
-     - To be able to see the companies social media.
-     - To be able to contact the organization.
-     - Purchase with ease and confidence
-     - To view and edit my shopping basket
+     - To be able View and edit my shopping basket
-     - Have a page with my information given such as username, email, avatar.
+     - To Have a page with my information given such as username, email, avatar.

-  - #### Frequent Users Goals:
-     - To see if there is any new Update or New course in the app.
+     - To be able to Purchase with ease and confidence

   - #### Website Owner Goals:
-      - As a site owner/admin user, I would like to
      - Edit products on the websites for reasons such as typo errors, pricing etc
      - Add and Remove products

-  - ### I want users to:

-     - Be able to navigate intuitive and whithout many instructions.
-     - Be able to enjoy the service that the app offers wihtout errors.
-     - Be able to purchase as many Videos-Courses as they want.
-     - Be able to open the link of the Video-Courses in a few clicks.
+ - #### As a user in the process of purchasing, I would like to..**
+     - secured payment system
+     - Be acknowledged of how secure the process is for peace of mind.
+     - Edit my basket such as deleting an item, changing the quantity etc..
+     - Have a confirmation message.

 ## **THE 5 PLANES**
 ### **Strategy**